-Phil Eklund is a game designer who enjoys producing complex games.
+Phil Eklund is a game designer (not this game’s designer) who enjoys producing complex games.
 Usually the physical mechanisms are not so complex, but the intricacies to arrive at decisions and compare options are heavily burdened with jargon and references to subsections of rules that require multiple attempts at analysis.
 This activity alone creates a certain feel to the game that players won’t soon forget, and to be honest, may very well enjoy.

 Readers should keep the above in mind as this review unfolds.
 Renegade is a game about hackers infiltrating a large computer system known as the SMC.
 It’s primarily a deck building game with elements of area control and pick-up and deliver with a cooperative goal.
 Renegade provides 1-5 players 90 minutes worth of game and, ironically, two players or less is this reviewer’s preferred player count.